Background

 Customer satisfaction

-Trying to be profitable while delivering a high level of customer satisfaction is something that many businesses struggle with.
-It’s relatively easy to take customers’ money but to do this while ensuring they want to come back again is a different ball game!
+Balancing profitability with customer satisfaction remains a universal challenge.
+It’s relatively easy to take customers’ money — but making sure they want to come back is a different matter.

 People